Call for Researchers and Practitioners

 - Cooperative identity systems and payment rails

-- Public–cooperative hybrid governance
+- Public–cooperative hybrids

 - Case studies from Asia and beyond